 Miriam, Aaron’s sister, died in Kadesh (Num 20:1).

 The Bible shows that Samson called out to God 2 times: 1.
 When he was thirsty and wanted a drink (Judg 15:18-19), 2.
 When he wanted to kill the Philistines by bringing the Temple of Dagon down upon them (Judg 16:28-31).

 Samson escaped the city of Gaza at midnight by ripping off the gates of the city.
 He then “carried them (the gates -likely several thousand pounds) up to the top of the mountain which is opposite Hebron.”
-That distance was about 38 miles!
+That distance could have been up to 20 miles!
 (Judg 16:1-3)